ember-learn/ember-blog/content/ember-3-27-released.md

 #### Further information

-For apps which want to upgrade to Ember.js 4.0 on its release date, the list of deprecations in this release means their challenge is now well defined.
+For application maintainers who want to upgrade apps to Ember.js 4.0 on its release date, the list of deprecations in this release means their challenge is now well defined.
-Application maintainers should consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon to address deprecations incrementally after upgrading to 3.27.
-Keep an eye out for ember-cli-deprecation-workflow 2.0 in the coming days.
+Application maintainers should consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon to address deprecations incrementally after upgrading to 3.27. ember-cli-deprecation-workflow 2.0 was released *today* in preperation for applications addressing Ember 3.x deprecations.
+Give us feedback in the issues on that repo.

 For app maintainers who are in less of a hurry, **please note that Ember.js 3.28 will contain no new deprecations targeting Emer.js 4.0**.
 Additionally, Ember.js